kamil-kw/Rocky_Paperusus_Scissorro/README.md

 ### **Characters**

-Characters were created Malgorzata Ostrowska (a graphic designer beginner) with using the [SketchBook Pro app](https://www.sketchbook.com/)
+Characters were created by Malgorzata Ostrowska (a graphic designer beginner) with using the [SketchBook Pro app](https://www.sketchbook.com/)

 ### **Icons**